dassebedjibril/Outlier-detection-and-Scatter-correction-in-Near-Infrared-spectroscopy/README.md

 # Outlier-detection-and-Scatter-correction-in-Near-Infrared-spectroscopy
-It is now possible to use machine learning techniques to achieve the results with the Near Infrared (NIR) sensor data due to recent advancements of AI
+It is now possible to use machine learning techniques to achieve the results with the Near Infrared **(NIR)** sensor data due to recent advancements of AI.
+The scan results are mostly scattered and, contain outliers due to change in the light, working distance and human errors during the scanning.
+To reduce the scattering and to eliminate the outliers, Multiplicative Scatter Correction **(MSC)** and Standard Normal Variate **(SNV)** have been implemented on near-infrared (NIR) data.